 Do you want to know more about maintaining your house well?
 Just download the maintenance calendar here.

 Other costs in the future

 Did you know, that the outside of a house needs to be painted every 5-7 years?
 Or at least: the wood on the outside.
 Or, do you think: that kitchen needs replacement in a few years?

 Some costs are unforeseen, like a leaking roof.
-Others, you can expect or plan.
+Others, you can expect or plan, such as a kitchen or bathroom.
 Keep in mind that as a house owner, your life will be much easier when you have some savings for unexpected circumstances.
 A guideline can be this one: reserve 1-2% of the value of your house every year.
-To do that, you will have enough money to maintain your house well.
+By doing so, you will have enough money to maintain your house well.

 Do you want a better insight into future costs?

 You are not the only one.
 Having a good plan will save you a lot of trouble.
-If you need a plan specific to your situation, just send an e-mail.
+If you need a plan specific to your situation, just send an e-mail by clicking this link.
 And, we will make one together.